cfournel/sonata-admin-generator-bundle/README.md

 Installation
 ------------

-VObject requires PHP 5.3, and should be installed using composer.
+Sonata admin generator requires PHP 5.3, and should be installed using composer.
 The general composer instructions can be found on the [composer website](http://getcomposer.org/doc/00-intro.md composer website).

-After that, just declare the vobject dependency as follows:
+After that, just declare the bundle as follows into you composer.json :

 ```
 "require" : {